sbelodon/blog-demo/README.md

 Project based on Angular 7.0.4 , Spring Boot 1.5.9, connects to Oracle DB

-To test project visit https://bold-cat.herokuapp.com
+To test project visit https://bold-cat.herokuapp.com (it can wake up some time, because of heroku free plan limitation, but app is fast enough)

 To setup project you need: